vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 ## Creating the triangle pipeline

-Its now time to assemble everything together and build the pipeline for rendering the triangle.
+It's now time to assemble everything together and build the pipeline for rendering the triangle.

 Add _trianglePipeline as a new variable on the VulkanEngine class
 ```cpp